cortexproject/cortex/docs/configuration/config-file-reference.md

       [max_get_multi_concurrency: <int> | default = 100]

       # The maximum number of keys a single underlying get operation should run.
-      # If more keys are specified, internally keys are splitted into multiple
+      # If more keys are specified, internally keys are split into multiple
       # batches and fetched concurrently, honoring the max concurrency.
 If set
       # to 0, the max batch size is unlimited.
       # CLI flag: -blocks-storage.bucket-store.index-cache.memcached.max-get-multi-batch-size